-For an advocate who's spent a career devising 'asks' to press with government officials, my service on the Stevens Point, Wisconsin city council has offered a glimpse of life on the other side as a decision maker.
+For an advocate who's spent a career devising 'asks' to press with government officials, my eight years on the Stevens Point, Wisconsin city council offered a glimpse of life on the other side as a decision maker.
 And as an evaluation consultant who analyzes policy change work, some of our local issues and debates have been grist for reflection and writing.

-Running for a fourth term in April 2022, I found myself in a full-on political showdown—with a complete set of challengers running against all five councilmembers up for reelection (two of the other incumbents (Alderpersons Mykeerah Zarazua and Keely Fishler) are in the above left pic at a 2020 BLM rally with me).
+Running for a fourth and final term in April 2022, I found myself in a full-on political showdown—with a complete set of challengers running against all five councilmembers up for reelection.
+(Two of the other incumbents, Alderpersons Mykeerah Zarazua and Keely Fishler, are in the above left pic at a 2020 BLM rally with me).
 As in other communities, many of our hottest debates have been about street design and road diets.
 Here our opponents stirred controversy around the plan we approved for an eight-figure road project.
 Their candidates tried running on the issue to flip control of the council

 Earlier on, I spent much of my initial two-year term fighting for the community's first road diet.
 Afterward I delved back into that episode to look for broader lessons.
 The result was the three publications below: a narrative account, a long-form case study, and a blog post summarizing the study's findings.